Sermons

 5 October 2019

 It’s an interesting request from the apostles to Jesus today – Increase our faith.
 I wonder why they made that request.
 Were they having doubts?
-Were they going through some sort of crisis?
-I know I’ve heard well-meaning Christians tell a sick person that if they had enough faith that God would heal them.
-How… Read more
+Were they going through some… Read more

 Creation Sunday- God’s gift through pets